 We can calculate the maximum possible heap size with compressed pointers as follows:

 For example, when the object alignment is 16 bytes, we can use up to 64 GB of heap space with compressed pointers.

 Please note that as the alignment value increases, the unused space between objects might also increase.
 As a result, we may not realize any benefits from using compressed pointers with large Java heap sizes.

 3.3.
 Futuristic GCs

-ZGC, a new addition in Java 11, is an experimental and scalable low-latency garbage collector.
 It can handle different ranges of heap sizes while keeping the GC pauses under 10 milliseconds.
 Since ZGC needs to use 64-bit colored pointers, it does not support compressed references.
-So, using an ultra-low latency GC like ZGC has to be traded off again using more memory.
+So, using an ultra-low latency GC like ZGC has to be weighed against using more memory.

 In this article, we described a JVM memory management issue in 64-bit architectures.
-We looked at compressed pointers and object alignment, and saw how the JVM can address these issues, allowing us larger heap sizes with less wasteful pointers and a minimum of extra computation.
+We looked at compressed pointers and object alignment, and we saw how the JVM can address these issues, allowing us to use larger heap sizes with less wasteful pointers and a minimum of extra computation.

 For a more detailed discussion on compressed references, it’s highly recommended to check out yet another great piece from Aleksey Shipilëv.
 Also, to see how object allocation works inside the HotSpot JVM, check out the Memory Layout of Objects in Java article.